 Control of case

-Although symptoms may fluctuate, second infections of BFV disease are unknown.
-Treatment is symptomatic, and rest is advisable in the acute stages of the disease.
-Currently, there is no commercially available vaccine to protect against BFV disease.
+Treatment is supportive only, and rest is advisable in the acute stages of the disease.

 Control of contacts